-Biden names former Obama administration attorney Siskel as White House counsel
+Biden names a new White House counsel as he seeks reelection and faces congressional probes

 WASHINGTON (AP) — President Joe Biden announced on Tuesday that the new White House counsel will be Ed Siskel, a former Obama administration attorney who helped craft the response to the congressional investigations into the 2012 Benghazi attack that killed four Americans, including the U.S. ambassador.

 Siskel, who’ll begin in September, takes over during a critical time at the White House, when Biden is vying for reelection and congressional and judicial investigations into his administration and family are swirling.
+House Republicans are also talking about opening an impeachment inquiry into the Democratic president.

 “Ed Siskel’s many years of experience in public service and a career defending the rule of law make him the perfect choice to serve as my next White House Counsel,” Biden said in a statement.

-Biden’s personal attorney remains Bob Bauer, who represents the Democratic president in his personal capacity, most notably in matters related to the classified documents found in his office and his home in Wilmington, Delaware.
+Biden’s personal attorney remains Bob Bauer, who represents the president in his personal capacity, most notably in matters related to the classified documents found in his office and his home in Wilmington, Delaware.

 The White House counsel’s job is to advise on legal and policy questions related to the presidency.
 The office is the primary White House contact for the Justice Department, and it handles presidential pardons, works on judicial appointments and reviews legislation.
 The office also helps investigate and manage congressional investigations into the administration and lawsuits against the president when he is sued in his official capacity.